 The New Year’s parade in Hong Kong is an event not to be missed!
 The city is dressed up with bright decorations and colorful lights for its biggest celebration of the year, and thousands pour into Hong Kong to take part in the festivities.

 Winding along Hong Kong’s picturesque waterfront, the New Year’s parade is filled with colorful, lavishly decorated floats.
 Representatives from Hong Kong and countries all over the world sing, dance and play music.
 The songs of marching bands fill the air along the parade’s route as performers in bright costumes prance along the streets.

-The forthcoming year (2006) is the Year of the Dog.
 No matter which zodiac animal is being celebrated for the coming year, there are always plenty of lions and dragons in the parade.
 Energetic dancers wearing giant lion heads leap in the air as long dragons held aloft by more than twenty people snake past the enthralled parade watchers.

 The New Year’s parade is the biggest event of Hong Kong’s Lunar New Year celebration.
 Close to 300,000 people attend the parade and millions more watch it on television.
 In recent years the parade has taken place in the evening, featuring vivid, dazzling light displays.